morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/PHP.md

 	$arguments = array_merge( $default_arguments, $arguments );
 }
 ```

-Arguments now are easily replaceable and modifiable.
+Arguments are a dynamic array with any number of items in any order.
+They are easily replaceable and modifiable.

 If we need a new kind of author we can do something like:
 ```php
 $default_arguments = array(
 	'title'      => '',